mfornace/nupack-docs-dev/sources/design.md

 #### Introspection

-You can also interface with the design `Result` within Python.
+You can also interface with the `DesignResult` within Python.

 1. For instance, you can look up the designed equivalent of any tube, complex, strand, or domain that was in your design like this: